BehindTheBrain/assigner/TUTORIAL.md

 By default, the branches of each student repo created by Assigner are protected; students cannot force-push to it.
 Typically this is what you want; however, should you want to change that, you may unprotect (or re-protect) branches using `assigner protect`.
-For example, to unprotect the `master` branch, run `assigner unprotect hw1`.
+For example, to unprotect the `main` branch, run `assigner unprotect hw1 --branch main`.
 If you want to protect a branch named `devel`, run `assigner protect hw1 --branch devel`.